refgenie/refgenie/docs/tag.md

 ## Why to tag assets?
 It is natural in a research environment to use various flavors of the reference genome related resources that may result from different versions of the software used to create them.
 And this is what inspired the introduction of assets tagging concept in `refgenie`.

-Tag can be **any text or number**, so it is well suited to contain software version information or even a concise description, like `0.4.1` or `new_build_strategy`
+Tag can be **any text or number**, so it is well suited to contain software version information or even a concise description, like `0.4.1` or `new_build_strategy`.

 ## How to tag assets?

-Asset tagging was designed to be very flexible -- assets can be tagged at any point:
+Asset tagging is very flexible.
+You can tag assets when you build them, add or change tags to already built assets, or just not use tags at all if you don't need them.

-- **tagging when assets are built:**
+### Tagging when assets are built

+Here we'll demonstrate how you can specify a tag when building an asset:

 ```console
 export REFGENIE="genome_config.yaml"